 Insomnia Explained: Why It’s Keeping Us Awake at Night

 I’m sure you already know what insomnia is, at least in a nutshell.
 It’s often referred to as sleeplessness, and it is one the most common sleep disorders.
-We all know the drill: it ruthlessly keeps a person awake well until the sunrise or have them wake up in the dead of the night without a chance to fall back asleep.
+We all know the drill: it ruthlessly keeps a person awake well until the sunrise or has them wake up in the dead of the night without a chance of falling back asleep.
 This article gives a closer look at the main types, causes and aftermath of insomnia to give you the idea what you might be dealing with.

 Two types of insomnia

 To know which one we are talking about specifically, we need to understand whether the inability to sleep travels solo or it is a symptom of a medical condition.
 So far, we can distinguish its two main types:

 When a person has trouble falling or staying asleep, but this problem is unrelated to any other health condition.

 When a person has sleep problems because of a certain health condition or illness (like depression and other mental disorders, cancer, rheumatoid arthritis, chronic pain).
 It may also be a side-effect of medications or the use of other substances.
 In any case, it is always the result of something else, rather than it is an independent problem.